apioo/typeschema-angular-editor/projects/typeschema-angular-editor/README.md

-# TypeschemaAngularEditor
+# TypeSchemaAngularEditor

-This package provides an Angular Editor Component which provides a visual editor to create a TypeSchema.
-It also integrates with the [typehub.cloud](https://typehub.cloud/) API so that the user can integrate remote schemas registered at the cloud.
+This package provides an Angular Editor Component which provides a visual editor to model and design a [TypeAPI](https://typeapi.org/)/[TypeSchema](https://typeschema.org/) specification.
+It also integrates with the [typehub.cloud](https://typehub.cloud/) platform.
 The following screenshot shows an example of the editor:

 ![Preview](../../assets/preview.png)